aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/managing-ranges/insert-range/_index.md

 ## **How to Insert Ranges And Shift Cells Right**

-Insert a ranage and shift cells right as the following codes with Aspose.Cells:
+Insert a range and shift cells right using the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Ranges-Insert-Range-Right.py" >}}

 ## **How to Insert Ranges And Shift Cells Down**

-Insert a ranage and shift cells down as the following codes with Aspose.Cells:
+Insert a range and shift cells down using the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Ranges-Insert-Range-Down.py" >}}